Skip to content

 There are all these different categories within that, but this is great because this can have a lot of overlap within your audiences.

-It’s the same demographic in a way I might pay to play basketball, and somebody else might play football, but we’re both kind of the same demographic; we’re athletes, right?
+It’s the same demographic in a way I might pay to play basketball, and somebody else might play football, but we’re both kind of the same demographic: athletes.
 We’re active people who like to play and are interested in sports.

 Types of Shopify Stores

-It’s a good strategy because you can still keep a good brand value at the broad level, and within that overlapping audience, you can move and adapt to find the niches that work for you and those that don’t.
+It’s a good strategy because you can still maintain a good brand value at the broad level.
+Within that overlapping audience, you can move and adapt to find the niches that work for you and those that don’t.

-It’s also still going to be easier to build an asset and sell because, again, that overlapping audience will allow you to create loyalty and create a real brand that is clear and defined and not just completely random.
+Building an asset and selling it will still be more accessible because that overlapping audience will allow you to create loyalty and an authentic brand that is clear, defined, and not completely random.

 Cons

-Dick’s Sporting Goods may sell fishing stuff, and I may go to Dick’s Sporting Goods to buy fishing stuff at some point, but I’m going to have a deeper connection probably with the salt life brand because that’s all about fishing that represents a lifestyle of people who only fish.
+Dick’s Sporting Goods may sell fishing stuff, and I may go to Dick’s Sporting Goods to buy fishing stuff at some point.
+Still, I will have a deeper connection, probably with the Salt Life brand, because that’s all about fishing and represents the lifestyle of people who only fish.

-I’m probably going to have a deeper connection with that, but still, Dick’s Sporting Goods I know is a place that I am interested in still as somebody who likes to fish because they offer the type of stuff I like there.
+I’m probably going to have a deeper connection with that, but still, Dick’s Sporting Goods, I know, is a place that I am still interested in as somebody who likes to fish because they offer the type of stuff I want there.

-You can still create a really good brand value, but the only con I see is that you’re not going to get the deepest level of connection with that niche, which I don’t honestly really think of as a con; I want to mention it to be fair to the business model and the things you should be aware of.
+You can still create an excellent brand value.
+Still, the only con I see is that you’re not going to get the deepest level of connection with that niche, which I don’t honestly really think of as a con; I want to mention it to be fair to the business model and the things you should be aware of.

-Here’s an example hybrid store on Shopify, Couples Choice, which sells items for relationship couples.
+Here’s an example of a hybrid store on Shopify, Couples Choice, which sells items for relationship couples.

 They are broad enough at the level that it’s not just one type of couple, like there may be multiple different types of categories and things that they sell, from Valentine’s gifts to couples t-shirts and hoodies, the people who are married, the people who are engaged, the people who are just dating to anniversaries.